 An additional 25% of the watershed is classified as Late Successional Reserve (LSR) under the Northwest Forest Plan.
 LSR is to be managed to protect and enhance conditions of late successional and old-growth forest ecosystems.

-The North Fork, South Fork, mainstem Salmon River, and Wooley Creek were designated as Wild & Scenic under the federal Wild & Scenic Rivers Act on January 19, 1981 for outstanding fisheries, scenic, water quality, and recreational values.
-A total of 98 km (61 miles) of river are designated.
+California governor Ronald Reagan signed the California Wild and Scenic Rivers Act in 1972, designating the North Fork, South Fork, mainstem Salmon River, and Wooley Creek as state Wild and Scenic Rivers.
+These same sections of river were added to the federal Wild and Scenic Rivers System on January 19, 1981 for their outstandingly remarkable fisheries.
+A total of 98 km (61 miles) of river are currently designated as either wild, scenic, or recreational.

-The Klamath River is also a designated Wild & Scenic river, creating source-to-sea Wild & Scenic status for waters originating in the Salmon River.
-Combined, the North Fork Salmon, mainstem Salmon, and Klamath River constitute the second-longest continuous reach of designated Wild and Scenic river in the contiguous United States (over 100 miles).
+The Klamath River is also a designated Wild & Scenic river, creating source-to-sea Wild and Scenic status for waters originating in the Salmon River.
+Combined, the North Fork Salmon, mainstem Salmon, and Klamath River constitute the second-longest continuous reach of designated Wild and Scenic river in the contiguous United States (over 177 km / 110 miles).

 The high biological integrity of the Salmon River is a function of its remote location, high percentage of public ownership (98.7%), and proportion of legally protected land area.
 The absence of alluvial valleys in the watershed has limited development and settlement.